-Every week I ask subscribers a question, and they’ve never failed at giving me great, thought-provoking answers.
+Every week lately I've been asking my newsletter subscribers a question, and they’ve never failed at giving me great, thought-provoking answers.
 For example, yesterday I asked for ideas to share with the group for recommended books, articles, essays, video/channels, or podcasts by BIPOC or, more specifically, African-Americans, in light of February being Black History Month here.
 I shared my ideas with everyone, and I’m looking forward to what else this smart group has to share!

 Here on AoS, I thought I’d share some great answers from a question I asked subscribers a few weeks ago: What are you reading right now?

 First off, here’s my own answer, plus a few encouraging responses from people:

 “Just finished A Year of Biblical Womanhood and started Searching for Sunday last night.
 It’s bittersweet, I was a late discoverer of Rachel Held Evans and it’s so sad to think of the big hole she left behind.
 But I sooooo relate to her spiritual journey and appreciate her willingness to ask hard questions.” – Alicia

 “Fiction: Anne of Green Gables by L.M.
 Montgomery.
 I actually never read this as a child, and I am thoroughly enjoying my first visit to Green Gables. …Non-fiction: The Life-Changing Magic of Tidying Up by Marie Kondo.
 I KNOW, I KNOW.
 I never got around to reading this book when it was all the rage, but I’m finding it a pretty cathartic read for the start of a new year/decade.” – Rachel